 If you plan to eat out at your favourite restaurant, you may want to cut back on the amount of food you eat through the rest of the day to allow for the dining pleasure.
 Eat lighter meals to allow for the additional calories you may indulge in.

-To locate a restaurant that serves healthier choices, visit our Healthier Dining Programme website to take your pick from the more than 500 restaurants outlets which are participating in the programme.
+To locate a restaurant that serves healthier options, visit our Healthier Dining Programme website to take your pick from more than 600 restaurants outlets which are participating in the programme.

 Healthier dishes, which are lower in calories, prepared with wholegrains or healthier oils, remain delicious and attractive as they are created and prepared by expert chefs.
 So, go ahead and make your reservation with confidence!